5G-ERA/docs/README.md

 **Example 1:**
 ```
-I want my ROS application to be deployed in the cloud and Interact with my local robots.
+I want my ROS application to be deployed in the cloud and interact with my local robots.

 Problem: Although my ROS code works fine in LAN, it does not work anymore through the Internet.

-🔳 Technical Challenge :
+🔳 Technical Challenge:

-The Internet has multiple domains and multi administrations.
+The Internet has multiple domains and multiple administrations.
 Various security requirements and package inspection kills my existing ROS application.

-🔳 CROP Solution :
+🔳 CROP Solution:

 CROP integrates network function virtualisation into robot deployment.
 It generates a static virtual LAN for ROS applications, at the same time dynamically adapting the network resources for the virtual network on demand.
 Domain knowledge of Robotics and ICT are encapsulated separately.